 Ross Academic Center 1110 S. State St., Ann Arbor, MI 48104

 From Detroit Metro Airport and points east: Take I-94 west to State Street (exit 177).
 Turn right.
 Travel north approximately 2 1/4 miles through two stoplights.
 Turn left just past Yost Ice Arena into parking lot.
-The Ross Academic Center is located to the south of Yost Ice Arena and west of the Ferry Field track.
+The Ross Academic Center is located to the north of Yost Ice Arena and east of the Ferry Field track.

 From Chicago and points west: Take I-94 east to State Street (exit 177).
 Turn left.
 Travel north approximately 2 1/4 miles through three stoplights.
 Turn left just past Yost Ice Arena into parking lot.
-The Ross Academic Center is located to the south of Yost Ice Arena and west of the Ferry Field track.
+The Ross Academic Center is located to the north of Yost Ice Arena and east of the Ferry Field track.

 From Toledo and points south: Take U.S. 23 north to I-94 west.
 Follow directions from Detroit Metro Airport.